uraimo/SwiftyGPIO/README.md

 To use this library, you'll need a Linux ARM board with Swift 2.2.

-You can either compile Swift yourself following [these instructions](http://www.housedillon.com/?p=2267) or use precompiled binaries following one of guides from [@hpux735](http://www.housedillon.com/?p=2293) or [@iachievedit](http://dev.iachieved.it/iachievedit/open-source-swift-on-raspberry-pi-2/) if you have a Raspberry Pi 2 or a C.H.I.P..
+You can either compile Swift yourself following [these instructions](http://www.housedillon.com/?p=2267) or use precompiled binaries following one of guides from [@hpux735](http://www.housedillon.com/?p=2293) or [@iachievedit](http://dev.iachieved.it/iachievedit/open-source-swift-on-raspberry-pi-2/) if you have a Raspberry Pi 2, BeagleBoneBlack, C.H.I.P. or one of the other ARMv7 boards.

 Once done, considering that at the moment the package manager is not available on ARM, you'll need to manually download Sources/SwiftyGPIO.swift: